 To meet their insatiable appetite for labor, white Virginians would make the transition gradually from white English servants to black slaves over the course of the seventeenth century.
 Time and again in these early years, the newly formed assembly in the provincial capital of Jamestown legislated what it meant to have white skin or black, to be free or enslaved.
 The representatives, called burgesses, debated such questions as: Are all men, black and white, permitted to carry guns?
 (No, only whites, 1639.)
 Are African women counted as tithable (that is, taxable) in the same way as all men, white and black, sixteen years of age and older?
 (Yes, 1643.)
 To clarify, are free African women taxable, as well as enslaved?
 (Yes, but white women remain exempt, 1668.)
 Is the child of an enslaved woman and an Englishman free?
 (No, the child takes the condition of the mother, 1662.)
 So then, the child of a free white woman and a free black man is free?
 (No, not quite; such children will be held in service until their thirtieth birthday.
 In addition, the mother must pay a fine of £15 sterling or herself be sold into servitude for five years, 1691.)
 May blacks and whites marry?
 (No, 1691 and 1705.
 To prevent such “abominable mixture and spurious issue,” the white person will be jailed for six months and pay a fine of £10 sterling.
 And clergymen who conduct such ceremonies will be fined ten thousand pounds of tobacco—half of which goes to the informer.)

-Catherine Kerrison is an associate professor of history at Villanova University, where she teaches courses in Colonial and Revolutionary America and women’s and gender history.
+Catherine Kerrison is a professor of history at Villanova University, where she teaches courses in Colonial and Revolutionary America and women’s and gender history.
 She holds a PhD in American history from the College of William and Mary.
 Her first book, Claiming the Pen: Women and Intellectual Life in the Early American South, won the Outstanding Book Award from the History of Education Society.
 She lives in Berwyn, Pennsylvania.